 Is clutter the bane of your life?
 What types of clutter do you have?
-Do you feel like you are on the clutter hamster wheel, as soon as you get rid of some, more appears, as if by magic?
+Do you feel like you are on the clutter hamster wheel, as soon as you get rid of some, more appear, as if by magic.

-I hear ya, I used to be exactly the same.
-I’d spend a whole weekend doing a mad clear out only for the place to be cluttered up again 2 weeks later, like some evil clutter monsters out to haunt me for the rest of my life.
+I hear ya, I used to be precisely the same.
+I’d spend a whole weekend doing a mad clear out only for the place to be cluttered up again 2 weeks later, like some evil clutter monster out to haunt me for the rest of my life.

 But then I decided, enough was enough.

 Before we get into how I went from clutter chaos to calm and in control, let’s talk about the different types of clutter and how to deal with it.

 The first types of clutter fall into this category.
 These are the things that you keep because they might be useful or you might need them someday.
 You know, like that size 8 pair of jeans that you are hoping to fit in again one day…

 You know what I am talking about here!

 How about that sports equipment collecting dust in the cupboard or the electrical gadget in the drawer that you can’t quite remember what it does but it might be useful one day!